myhdl/site-myhdl-dev/gsoc/gsoc_app_template.md

 [PSF applicagtion template](https://wiki.python.org/moin/SummerOfCode/ApplicationTemplate2016).

-The following checklist is a summary of what each applicatoin should include.
-See the subsequent sections for more information on each.
+The following checklist is a summary of what each application should include.
+See the subsequent sections for more information.

-* sub-org name (MyHLD).
-The title of the applicaton should be "MyHDL: <project title"
+* sub-org name (MyHDL).
+The title of the applicaton should be "MyHDL: <project title>"
 * student's name
 * email
 * telephone